 Bearden recalled more than once that Jackson would leave meetings or rehearsals in order to go home to put his children to bed and then would return later back to work.

 Choreographer Travis Payne says that while Jackson may have in the past not wanted any rehearsal footage to be seen because it was not yet perfected, that was a “previous Michael.”
 Payne says that, “Michael redefined himself in the role of a father.
 He became a different person.”

 Ortega recalls how much Jackson spent time with his children.
 Jackson brought his pre-teen children to the set of the Ortega directed HIGH SCHOOL MUSICAL 3 to let them get a look at the experience of the set.

 The filmmakers also revealed that Jackson’ other motivation for doing the stage show is because he wanted to get out the message that we “are killing the planet” and have “only four years to do something about it.”

 The documentary shows the rehearsal and the video that was to run during the concert of a short film which has a young girl chasing a butterfly in the rain forest only to have bulldozers encroach on her.
 Meanwhile on stage, an actual bulldozer appears ready to “attack” Jackson as he dances.

 This radical environmentalist view clearly put the blame on humans for “killing” the planet, and the hope is that with the Obama administration, action can be taken.

 The filmmakers say they are glad to have been a part of an important message and that now with the film that message will be seen by many more people than might have seen the stage show.

 Jackson has a mixed bag of legacies.
-We hope that his children will appreciate the fact that their father attempted in his own way to communicate love to them through this movie.Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+We hope that his children will appreciate the fact that their father attempted in his own way to communicate love to them through this movie.Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!